SkyKuker/---/README.eng.md

 "Issues" tab or manual way can be applied.
 ### Subtitles
 If you wish to add some songs to the project - pls add it by two ways:
-If you selected "Issues" tab way - add the "Enhancement" label or "Good first issue" one (for newbies, but you can use it if it's a first song you're adding & nobody else was trying to add it.) and write song's name (Thoroughly).
+If you selected "Issues" tab way - write song's name (Thoroughly).
-For correction of existing songs pls add "Bug" or "Invalid" labels.
+For correction of existing songs pls write song's name & possible correction elements.
 If you selected manual addition - write subtitles & click "Pull Request";
 I'll review both ways as fast as I can.
 If you think that something is wrong, e.g. I added a song in prohibited language, or words' in prohibited language to original words language ratio exceeds 2 (1:>2; or >66,66%), then you can ~~appeal~~ ~~complain~~ report a problem on ...tab...
 Well, you know it by yourself.
-And labels: "Bug", "Invalid", and\or "Question".
 ### Constitution & progress
-For "Issues" way - add "Enhancement", "Bug" or "Invalid" and "Documentation".
+For "Issues" way - set place & probable editing area.

 For manual editing - I advise you to fork file to your profile & edit (affects all text files).
 ## FAQ: